amihaiemil/amihaiemil.github.io/_posts/2017-06-14-non-flushable-jsonobjectbuilder.markdown

 }
 {% endhighlight %}

-So, you see the advantages of having a standardized API with clear interfaces?
+Do you see the advantages of having a standardized API with clear interfaces?
 Now, the only difference in your code will be that, instead of instantiating your builder like this

 {% highlight java %}